dalong0514/readnotes/20200201读书笔记/2020096JavaScript-The-Good-PartsR01.md

 The amazing thing about JavaScript is that it is possible to get work done with it without knowing much about the language, or even knowing much about programming.
 It is a language with enormous expressive power.
 It is even better when you know what you’re doing.
 Programming is difficult business.
 It should never be undertaken in ignorance.

-1『enormous expressive power. 是 JS 的一大特点。』
+1『 enormous expressive power. 是 JS 的一大特点。』

 ### 02. Analyzing JavaScript